ethpm/ethpm-spec/README.md

 }
 ```

-This Release Lockfile is the first one we've seen thus far that include the
+This Package is the first one we've seen thus far that include the
 `link_dependencies` section within one of the *contract instances*.
 The
 `runtime_bytecode` value for the `Escrow` contract has been excluded from the
 example above for readability, but the full value is as follows (wrapped to 80